Munich Private Layover Tour

 Tour starts with arranged pick-up time at the airport.

-Sights of City Tour by Car
+Sights of Tour by Car

 The Allianz Arena is the first sight in Munich that you will see on your ride into the city.
-As the home of FC Bayern Munich, it is a "holy" place for many people in Munich, with a capacity of around 75,000.
+As the home of FC Bayern Munich, it is a "holy" place for many locals in Munich, with a capacity of around 75,000.
 The Allianz Arena is also a real highlight from an architectural point of view.
 The iconic facade consists of around 2,800 air-filled cushions made from a plastic sheet that is only 0.008 inches thin.
 This makes the facade of the Allianz Arena the largest membrane shell in the world.
 But the Allianz Arena is most impressive at night, because the around 300,000 LEDs in the facade with their 16 million colors can transform the stadium into anything.
 For example, an oversized burger, a present box or the flag of the USA.

 Munich Olympic Parc